 In the last few years, Remote work has exploded beyond anybody’s imagination.
-With this upsurge in remote work, many people have delved into acquiring skills that enable them to provide services for multiple organizations on their terms (freelancing), and the creation of a new career path which Quartz has referred to as 'Portfolioism.'
+With this upsurge, many people have delved into acquiring skills that enable them to provide services for multiple organizations on their terms (freelancing).
+This upsurge has also led to creating a new career path that Quartz has referred to as 'Portfolioism.'
 As a consequence of these various work classifications, more and more organizations fail to classify their workers correctly.

-According to the Industrial Disputes Act enacted in 1947, workers in India are classified into two categories: Workmen and Employees.
+According to the Industrial Disputes Act enacted in 1947, the law classifies Indian workers into two categories: Workmen and Employees.
 The Workmen are generally the skilled or unskilled operational laborers, while the Employees are the supervisors/controllers of the workforce in an organization.